Skip to footer content

 $vbLabelText $csharpLabel

 The code is very simple, clean, and clear.
 The range of cells can be referenced with simple syntax as shown in a foreach loop: sheet["A2:A6"] and each cell can be iterated to get its value.
-Here, you will see the names in column A from row 2 to row 6 on the console output:
+Here, you'll see the names in column A from row 2 to row 6 on the console output:

 WorkBook workbook = WorkBook.Load("test.xlsx");